ashfaqfardin/DocVDU_DocKylin/README.md

 ## Customization

-- To use your own dataset, replace `DummyDataset` in `main_pipeline.py`.
+- To use your own dataset, add a new dataset class and update `get_dataset()` in `main_pipeline.py`.
-- To use a real visual encoder, replace the `VisualEncoder` class.
+- To use a different visual encoder, modify the `SwinVisualEncoder` class.
-- To connect visual features to Qwen-7B-Chat, implement a vision-language head or use a multi-modal version of Qwen if available.
+- For more advanced multi-modal fusion, further customize the Qwen-VL integration.

 ## Troubleshooting

 - If you see `ImportError: No module named 'transformers'`, install the required package with `pip install transformers`.
 - For CUDA support, ensure you have a compatible GPU and PyTorch installed with CUDA support.
+- If you see file not found errors, check that your dataset paths and folder structure match the expected format.

 ## License